our community

 Rick Knepp

-Margaret Raub
+Margaret (Peggy) Raub

 Robert E. Caplan, Chair of the Board of Directors, and Romeo Azondekon, Vice Chair of the Board of Directors, serve as ex officios on all committees.